CDC COVID tracker: Updated map shows community level in your county

 If you’re wondering what the community level of COVID-19 is in your area, the Centers for Disease Control has an updated map that makes the latest data easy to see.
 The U.S. COVID-19 Community Levels by County map covers all U.S. States and territories and breaks down the level of spread on a per-county basis.

-The Covid-19 community level is determined by looking at the total number of Covid-19 cases in the area as well as hospital admissions and hospital bed occupancy.
+The COVID-19 community level is determined by looking at the total number of COVID-19 cases in the area as well as hospital admissions and hospital bed occupancy.
 The CDC then uses that data to apply one of three different color-coded levels:

 - Green (Low): This is the least severe level.
 The CDC says residents of counties at this level should get tested if they have symptoms and stay up to date with vaccination.